 In 2012, the Corporate Reorganization and Bankruptcy group was bestowed by Chambers USA with its prestigious Award for Excellence for 2012 as the outstanding restructuring practice of the year, and was also named by Law360 as one of the leading U.S. restructuring practices of the year.

-Mr. Steen is listed as a “Best Lawyer” in the 2015 edition of The Best Lawyers in America in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
+Mr. Steen is listed as a “Best Lawyer” in the 2015–2017 editions of The Best Lawyers in America in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.

 Mr. Steen has spoken on a variety of strategic restructuring and bankruptcy topics.
 He is also the co-author of “Federal-Mogul Prompts Preemption Precedent” in the October 2012 edition of the American Bankruptcy Institute Journal.
 He is a contributing author of “Part XIII: Chapter 11 Cases,” Ginsberg & Martin on Bankruptcy (4th ed.
 1997).
 Prior to joining the firm, Mr. Steen clerked for the Honorable Bernard M. Decker, U.S. District Court, Northern District of Illinois from 1984-85.

 - American Bankruptcy Institute